 Use the HPV vaccine as an opportunity to encourage open and honest conversations with your child about safe sex and protecting themselves from other sexually transmitted infections.

-Regardless of vaccination status, experts recommend that women start having Pap tests beginning at age 21 to check for cervical cancer.
+Regardless of vaccination status, providers recommend that women start having Pap tests beginning at age 21 to check for cervical cancer.

 To get your child the HPV vaccine, schedule an appointment with your primary care physician or OB/GYN specialist by calling 1-800-INSPIRA.